-Schneider Excavating got it's start in 1932 when William Schneider was contracted to haul decorative rock to the site of the 1933-34 Chicago Worlds Fair, for rock gardens and water falls.
+Schneider Excavating, Inc. got it's start in 1932 when William Schneider was contracted to haul decorative rock to the site of the 1933-1934 Chicago Worlds Fair for rock gardens and waterfalls.

-By 1947 William's son, Edward, had taken over full operations and had grown the company to include 4 gravel pits and many custom crushing contracts as well as excavating and demolition.
-Edward Schneider unionized the company during this period and began work on public roads such as the Rt.
-20 bypass of Elgin, including the embankment for the Fox River bridge.
+By 1947 William's son Edward had taken over the full operations and the company grew to include 4 gravel pits and many custom crushing contracts, along with excavating and demolition.
+Edward Schneider unionized the company during this period and began work on public roads such as the Route 20 bypass of Elgin and the embankment for the Fox River Bridge.

-In 1960 Edward's son-in-law, Jack Hayes took over the Excavating side of the business.
-Besides incorporating the business in 1960, Jack brought the company into the modern era.
-With computers came estimating software, laser engineering and machine control.
+In 1960, Edward's son-in-law Jack Hayes took over the excavating side of the operation.
+He incorporated the business and brought the company into the modern era.
+With the start of computers came estimating software, laser engineering, and machine control.

-Now days, Schneider Excavating Inc. continues to be committed to excellent service and project communication in the fields of Earthwork, Excavation, Sewer and Water, and Demolition.
-Under the direction of Steve Hayes, the company continues to service the Fox River Valley in towns such as; Elgin, Dundee, Crystal Lake, Algonquin, Huntley, Hampshire, Dekalb, Sycamore, St. Charles, Geneva, Batavia, Aurora, Elk Grove, Wheeling and Lake Barrington.
-These towns give a very general description or our work area.
+Fast Forward to today, Schneider Excavating, Inc. continues to be committed to excellent service and project communication in the fields of Earthwork, Excavating, Sewer & Water, and Demolition.
+Under the direction of Steve Hayes, the company continues to service the area of Fox River Valley which towns include but are not limited to:

 Elgin, Dundee, Crystal Lake, Algonquin, Huntley, Hamshire, DeKalb, Sycamore, St.Charles, Geneva, Batavia, Aurora, Elk